rootstrap/blog/content/Engineering Hiring Process.md

 If you’d like to join our team you can contact us at hr@rootstrap.com, or send us a message to our [LinkedIn account](https://www.linkedin.com/company/rootstrap-it).

+*Thanks to Cami Gimenez for the awesome drawings and my teammates who helped and gave me feedback about this article.*